 Labor Day Sales:

-If you want to get some shopping done on Labor Day, there are a bunch of sales going on.
+If you want to get some shopping done on over the long weekend, there are a bunch of sales going on.
 We collected all the ones we could find in our Labor Day Deals And Freebies post, so be sure to check that out to find the best sales and discount codes.

 Which of these grilling recipes are you most excited to make this Labor Day weekend?
 Let us know in the comments.